Popcorn Lung and Vaping is Fake News

 “Fact: Vaping does not cause “popcorn lung”, the common name for a rare disease called bronchiolitis obliterans.
 The disease was found in a group of factory workers exposed to a chemical (diacetyl) used to flavour popcorn.
 Diacetyl is contained in cigarette smoke, but it is banned as an ingredient in UK-regulated nicotine vapes and e-liquids.”

-Similarly, Health Canada’s “Risks of vaping” page states:
+Similarly, the Government of Canada’s Health Canada “Risks of vaping” page states:

 This article from the Reason Foundation further debunks the myth that vaping causes popcorn lung and explains how the myth started and why it remains.

 Many years ago, a Harvard Study found the substance that causes popcorn lung – diacetyl – present in some e-cigarettes but at very low levels (9 micrograms per cartridge on average).
-As explained by the Reason Foundation, manufacturers stopped using diacetyl in the U.S. voluntarily many years ago.
+And that is all that the media needed to promote this “sensational idea.”
+But, as explained by the Reason Foundation, manufacturers stopped using diacetyl in the U.S. voluntarily many years ago.

-Today’s Cigarettes Contain 750 Times the Amount of Diacetyl of Versions of E-Cigarettes; Yet No Popcorn Lung
+Today’s Cigarettes Contain 750 Times the Amount of Diacetyl of Versions of E-Cigarettes; And Still No Popcorn Lung